FGA-DIKU/EHR/corebehrt/azure/README.md

 ### Running jobs (script)

-Each CoreBEHRT main can be run from a script/notebook as well:
+Each BONSAI main can be run from a script/notebook as well:

 ```python